RafalKucharskiPK/RafalKucharskiPK.github.io/_pages/about.md

 social: true
 ---

-I research complex social systems: *urban mobility*.
+I research complex social systems: **urban mobility**.
 Congested, urban multimodal networks used by millions of agents to reach their destinations and leaving huge sets of mobility traces ready to be applied for modelling, optimization, understanding and control.

 I work with Oded Cats at TU Delft in his ERC Starting Grant.
 I model two-sided mobility platforms and focus on algorithms for ride-pooling (more than one person with Uber).
 I did PhD with Guido Gentile in non-equilibrium dynamic traffic assignment.

-In interdisciplinary field of _urban mobility_ I did research which can be classified as:
+In the interdisciplinary field of _urban mobility_ I did research which can be classified as:
 * model estimation, optimization, system control, network design;
 * agent-based simulation, game-theory, network science, stochastic simulation, epidemic modelling;
 * machine learning, spatial analysis, big data analysis, pattern recognition, unsupervised learning;
 * behavioural modelling, economic discrete choice models, policy, sustainability.

 Outside of academia I was:
 * Data Scientist at [NorthGravity](https://www.northgravity.com/about_us) developing AWS-based protfolio or real-time production ready ML solutions